Data Analysis and BioInformatics in real-time qPCR

 Quantitative real-time RT-PCR (qRT-PCR) is widely and increasingly used in any kind of mRNA quantification, because of its high sensitivity, good reproducibility and wide dynamic quantification range.
 While qRT-PCR has a tremendous potential for analytical and quantitative applications, a comprehensive understanding of its underlying principles is important.
 Beside the classical RT-PCR parameters, e.g. primer design, RNA quality, RT and polymerase performances, the fidelity of the quantification process is highly dependent on a valid data analysis.
 This review will cover all aspects of data acquisition (trueness, reproducibility, and robustness), potentials in data modification and will focus particularly on relative quantification methods.
 Furthermore useful bioinformatical, biostatical as well as multi-dimensional expression software tools will be presented.

-Current Technology and Applications - Book reviews:
+Applications - Book reviews:

 "... a useful book for students ..." from J. Microbiological Methods